History & Tradition

 Imagine all of the campers and counselors running throughout the woods creating strategies, moving around in teams, “scalping” each other.
 You get extra points for frisbees, lacrosse balls, tennis balls and any other camp equipment, and a big prize for a Pony Express Letter.
 All items that are found must be successfully brought back to the bank teller.
 If you’re scalped while taking gold or items to the bank, then you have to hand them over to the person who scalped you.
 There are other rules, but I thought I’d give you the main gist of the game.
 The staff is always just as excited to play as the boys.

 - Special Meals

-After Church and free time on Sunday, we all enjoy sitting down together for the traditional Sunday dinner (aka – lunch term in the south).
+We all enjoy sitting down together for the traditional Sunday dinner (aka – lunch term in the south).
 We serve crispy fried chicken, mashed potatoes (hand mashed from scratch) with gravy, green beans, a loaded salad bar, and warm bread.

 - Honor Council

 During Main camp, the entire camp community elects campers to the Honor Council.
 These are boys who they feel strongly exemplify the Falling Creek spirit and Code.

 There are representatives from all 4 tribes so that all ages participate.
 The size of the group ranges from 15-25.
 The group meets with Yates, and staff who were on Honor Council when they were campers, at least once a week to discuss how they feel camp is operating.
 The group elects a leader to serve as a point person to communicate with the Directors.
 Meetings are run using Roberts Rules of Order and they divide up the “positive” and “challenges” feedback with various members of the council who share these with the entire staff Sunday evening at the beginning of the weekly staff meeting.
 There’s no doubt that they will learn the difference between constructive vs. critical feedback.